 She enjoys working with children, adults, and adolescents conquering many of life challenges such as stress, low self esteem, family relational issues, loss, anxiety and depression.
 Therapy interventions mainly used are Cognitive Behavior Therapy CBT, Solution Focused, Mindfulness, Positive Psychology, Sand Play, Relaxation, Grounding techniques, and Play Therapy.

 Margaret Jones has more than 23 years in Human Services career field.
 She has earned a Master's degree in Addiction Counseling as well as a Bachelor's Degree in Psychology.
 She is currently registered as a Mental Health Counselor Intern with the State of Florida and has passed the National Counseling Exam.
+She works under the supervision of Melissa Bretz LCSW.
 Her specialty is working with the addicted population using Mindfulness application, Rational Emotive and Cognitive Behavioral Therapy.
 She has worked specifically with the veteran and adolescent population.
 Her belief is that the mind and body are connected and through evidenced based practices, wholeness can be achieved, She is currently a Doctoral student studying Community Care and Trauma Counseling.
 She is a member of NAADAC and FADAA and has served 8 years in the United States Air Force as a Security Specialist.